IELTS Essay Topics with sample answer.

 Secondly, the competitive job sector all over the world forces many graduates to seek jobs in an entirely different sector than their majors in universities.
 Thus someone who graduated from IT is becoming a banker and someone from a finance background is working as an HR.
 Many also set up their own business instead of doing a job.
 It has all been possible due to a wide range of subjects that the universities have taught to those students.

 Furthermore, employees often need to enrol in different training and professional courses.
 Those who have finished a university degree with a wide range of subjects would do better in those training programmes and courses.
 For instance, IT professionals often take the MBA course and this is another good example of why university students should study an extensive range of subjects rather than studying some particular subjects for the jobs.

 I, therefore, conclude that a wide range of subjects at the university level is more useful for a student's career and overall growth.
-Hence, job-centric university education sounds a good idea in theory, but in practice, this is a faulty one.
+Hence, job-centric university education sounds like a good idea in theory, but in practice, this is a faulty one.